numeract/aws-lambda-r/README.md

 ### TODO

+- use AWS Cloud​Formation to create a template for all AWS config
+    + see "Running R on AWS"
 - script to check AWS CLI is properly installed
 - convert to an R package and execute the scripts from R
 - use `/tmp` folder on AWS Lambda to load large libraries (e.g., `BH`)